Notisent/django-paradedb/README.md

 This app provides Django lookups and indexes to perform fast full-text search on [ParadeDB](https://paradedb.com) databases using the BM25 index.

+Note: this project is in very early alpha phase, currently only supports a limited set of the many features offered by ParadeDB and the API of the lookups and functions might change at any time.
+Contributions in form of pull requests, suggestions and feedback are most welcome.

 ## Installation

 As soon as the package gains some stability I'll publish it to PyPI, in the meantime install directly from the repo: